Master Class: Critical reception

 Ben Brantley, in his review of the 2011 Broadway revival for The New York Times wrote that, although Master Class is not "a very good play", he felt that Tyne Daly "transforms that script into one of the most haunting portraits I've seen of life after stardom."

 Awards and nominations

 Master Class won both the 1996 Drama Desk Award for Outstanding New Play and the 1996 Tony Award for Best Play.
 Zoe Caldwell won the 1996 Tony Award for Actress in a Play, and Audra McDonald won the 1996 Tony Award for Featured Actress in a Play.

-The 2011 revival received a 2012 Tony Award nomination, Best Revival of a Play.
+The 2011 Broadway production was nominated for Best Revival of a Play at the 66th Tony Awards.